ABB provided a number of software and hardware systems to operate and manage a $20 billion petrochemical plant in Saudi Arabia.

-In addition, the managers of the plant will be able to use ABB’s electronic Shift Operations Management System (eSOMS) to operate and maintain their assets. eSOMS automates the main management functions, and helps engineers to acquire, share, store and interrogate data.
+ABB also supplied the safety systems, instrumentation and electrical equipment, as well as process analytic hardware that keeps track of chemical reactions.
+In addition, the managers of the plant are able to use ABB’s electronic Shift Operations Management System (eSOMS) to operate and maintain their assets. eSOMS automates the main management functions, and helps engineers to acquire, share, store and interrogate data.